syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ### Scroll to column

-Scroll programmatically to a particular column can be achieved by passing the column index in the [scrollToColumn]() method.
+You can scroll programmatically to a particular column by passing the column index in the `scrollToColumn` method.
 SfDataGrid allows to enable or disable the scrolling animation by passing `true` to the `canAnimate` parameter in `scrollToColumn` method.

 N> The default value of `canAnimate` is `false`.